 Why China Stifle Bitcoin?
-Chinese Dama, WeChat Marketing and Futures Practitioners Are All In
+Chinese Dama, WeChat Marketing and Futures Practitioners May be the Answer

 Investors of the parallel market represented by stock investors and futures practitioners, WeChat businesspersons, online lenders, as well as Chinese Dama are all flooding into the crypto world with frenzied enthusiasms, as it happens in China.